cdvelop/tinystring/benchmark/MEMORY_REDUCTION.md

 ## TinyGo `unsafe.Pointer` for WebAssembly

-For WebAssembly (WASM) targets, especially when aiming for minimal binary size and high performance, TinyString leverages TinyGo's `unsafe.Pointer` capabilities.
+For WebAssembly (WASM) targets, especially when aiming for minimal binary size and high performance, fmt leverages TinyGo's `unsafe.Pointer` capabilities.

 **`unsafe.Pointer` Support**: TinyGo 0.37.0 (compatible with Go 1.24) fully supports `unsafe.Pointer`, `unsafe.String()`, and `unsafe.SliceData()`.
 These are standard Go features (added in Go 1.20) and are recommended for conversions between pointers and slices/strings without data copying, replacing older methods like direct manipulation of `reflect.StringHeader` or `reflect.SliceHeader`.